Tutte Polynomials for Directed Graphs: The -polynomial and its relation to the Potts and Tutte polynomials

 \end{proof}

 \begin{remark} We will see that the invariants $T^{(1)}_D$ and $T^{(2)}_D$ share many features with the Tutte polynomial of graphs.
-Alas, unlike the Tutte polynomial of graphs, the coefficients of $T^{(1)}_D$ and $T^{(2)}_D$ are not always integers, nor positive as seen in the next example. \end{remark}
+Alas, unlike the Tutte polynomial of graphs, the invariants $T^{(1)}_D$ and $T^{(2)}_D$ do not have integer nor positive coefficients in general as can be seen from the above examples. \end{remark}

-\begin{example} For the digraph $D$ with a single arc represented in Figure~\ref{fig:exp-intro} (thought as a mixed graph with no unoriented edges), one finds $T^{(1)}_D(x,y)=(xy+x-y)/2$ and $T^{(2)}_D(x,y)=x/2$.
-For the digraph $D''$ represented in Figure~\ref{fig:exp-intro} (thought as a mixed graph with one unoriented edges), one finds